SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 This problem should not come as I have coded `root.getStyleClass().remove("goldRoot");` and `ball.setFill(new ImagePattern(new Image("ball.png")));` one after the other, so if one picture is changing the background should also be changed.
 The functionality of the game however is not affected and it runs smoothly.

 I tried my best to fix this error but it still occurs sometimes.

+# Javadoc

+I have added the reference links at the end of description for each class file.